 How Corn Pollination Happens

 Pollination occurs when pollen touches the strand of silk.
 This seems like pollination should be easy.
 The pollen drifting down from the tassel should pollinate the ears below, right?
 Wrong!
-97% of an ear’s pollination comes from other plants which is why it is important to know when and how to pollinate corn.
+97 percent of an ear’s pollination comes from other plants, which is why it is important to know when and how to pollinate corn.

 In larger fields, wind takes care of corn pollination.
 Between air circulation and stalks jostling one another in the wind, there is enough natural agitation to spread the pollen.
 In smaller garden plots, the gardener takes the place of the wind and the gardener needs to know when to do the job as well as how.

 To pollinate corn efficiently, wait until the tassels are fully open and beginning to shed the yellow pollen.
-This usually begins 2-3 days before silk emerges from the embryonic ears.
+This usually begins two to three days before silk emerges from the embryonic ears.
 As soon as the silk emerges, you’re ready to begin the manual pollination of corn.
 Pollination will continue for another week under ideal conditions.
-Most pollen shedding occurs between 9:00 and 11:00 AM, after the morning dew has dried.
+Most pollen shedding occurs between 9 and 11 a.m., after the morning dew has dried.
 Cool, cloudy, or rainy weather can delay or inhibit pollination.

 How to Hand Pollinate Corn